dermow/TraXile/README.md

 | Windows (Standalone)  | %InstallDirectory%\Logs\Client.txt  | C:\Program Files (x86)\Grinding Gear Games\Path of Exile\logs\Client.txt |
 | Mac OS (with Crossover or similar)  | /Users/YOUR_USERNAME/Library/Caches/com.GGG.PathOfExile/Logs/Client.txt  | /Users/mow/Library/Caches/com.GGG.PathOfExile/Logs/Client.txt |

-After you selected the logfile, TraXile will start importing all data thats inside it - and writes that data in its own database.
-After the initial import, the start of TraXile will be much faster.
+Once you've selected the log file, TraXile will begin importing all existing data and store it in its own internal database.
+This initial import may take a moment, but afterwards, TraXile will start up much faster.

 ## Update
 You will be automatically notified when a new version is available.
 Just follow the instructions to update.